-- Substance abuse.
-IV drug use or alcohol abuse weakens your immune system and makes you more vulnerable to tuberculosis.
+- Substance use.
+Use of IV drugs or excessive alcohol weakens your immune system and makes you more vulnerable to tuberculosis.

 - Using tobacco.
 Tobacco use greatly increases the risk of getting TB and dying of it.

 - Working in health care.
 Regular contact with people who are ill increases your chances of exposure to TB bacteria.
 Wearing a mask and frequent hand-washing greatly reduce your risk.

 - Living or working in a residential care facility.
-People who live or work in prisons, immigration centers or nursing homes are all at a higher risk of tuberculosis.
+People who live or work in prisons, homeless shelters, psychiatric hospitals or nursing homes are all at a higher risk of tuberculosis.
 That's because the risk of the disease is higher anywhere there is overcrowding and poor ventilation.

 Without treatment, tuberculosis can be fatal.
 Untreated active disease typically affects your lungs, but it can spread to other parts of your body through your bloodstream.
 Examples of tuberculosis complications include:

 - Spinal pain.
 Back pain and stiffness are common complications of tuberculosis.

 - Joint damage.
 Arthritis that results from tuberculosis (tuberculous arthritis) usually affects the hips and knees.

 - Swelling of the membranes that cover your brain (meningitis).
 This can cause a lasting or intermittent headache that occurs for weeks and possible mental changes.

 - Liver or kidney problems.
 Your liver and kidneys help filter waste and impurities from your bloodstream.
 Tuberculosis in these organs can impair their functions.

 - Heart disorders.
 Rarely, tuberculosis can infect the tissues that surround your heart, causing inflammation and fluid collections that might interfere with your heart's ability to pump effectively.
 This condition, called cardiac tamponade, can be fatal.

 If you test positive for latent TB infection, your doctor may advise you to take medications to reduce your risk of developing active tuberculosis.
 Only active TB is contagious.